John Norton (author)

-John Norton is an American poet and fiction writer.
+John Norton (July 4, 1936 – August 9, 2015) was an American poet and fiction writer who won the American Book Award in 1990 for The Light at the End of the Bog.

 Life

 John Norton graduated from Boston College and the University of Pennsylvania with an M.A. and Ph.D.
 He taught at the University of California, Riverside.
 John moved to San Francisco in the 1970s and soon afterward joined Robert Gluck's Writing Workshop at Small Press Traffic.
-His poems and stories began to appear in a variety of small magazines and literary journals, including America, New American Writing, CrossConnect, Kayak, Oxygen, Beatitude, Blue Unicorn, Onthebus, and Processed World.

-John served as Board President of Small Press Traffic Literary Arts Center and the Irish Arts Foundation.
-He helped organize the Crossroads Irish American Festival.
+His poems and stories have appeared in America, New American Writing, CrossConnect, Kayak, Oxygen, Beatitude, Blue Unicorn, Onthebus, and Processed World.
+John served as board president of Small Press Traffic Literary Arts Center and the Irish Arts Foundation and he helped organize the Crossroads Irish American Festival.

-He read from his work in San Francisco, Berkeley, Los Angeles, Boston, New York, Philadelphia, Riverside, Rochester, and Toulouse, France.

 John lived in San Francisco, and worked in Silicon Valley as a technical writer and editor.

-John was married to artist Anne Subercaseaux in San Francisco, previously partners for 17 years.
-He was born on July 4, 1936 in Boston and died on August 9, 2015 in San Francisco.